Defining and comparing SICR-events for classifying impaired loans under IFRS 9: Comparing SICR-definitions using South African mortgage data

-The same performance measures from \autoref{tab:1a-performance} are repeated in \autoref{tab:1bc-performance} for evaluating the SICR-models developed using SICR-definition classes 1b and 1c.
-Evidently, larger $k$-values lead to increasingly scarcer SICR-events (progressively lower prevalence $\phi_{dsk}$-values) across all $s$-values.
-This scarcity is further exacerbated by larger $s$-values, which further scuppers SICR-prevalence $\phi_{dsk}$ when fixing $k$ to any value.
-Furthermore, the same trend in AUC-estimates (and associated 95\% confidence intervals) remains intact such that the discriminatory power wanes as the outcome period lengthens.
-However, stickier SICR-definitions (or larger $s$-values) seemingly produce increasingly more accurate SICR-models, when keeping $k$ constant at any value.
-This result suggests that the $s$-parameter succeeds in filtering out fickle SICR-statuses and retains only the more persistent cases of delinquency, as described earlier.
-Amongst other effects, larger $s$-values therefore equate to "purifying the intrinsic SICR-signal" in finding a more accurate statistical relationship amongst input variables, thereby explaining larger AUC-values.
+The same performance measures from \autoref{tab:1a-performance} are repeated in \autoref{tab:1bc-performance} for evaluating the SICR-models developed using SICR-definition classes 1b-c.
+Larger $s$-values clearly exacerbate the scarcity caused by larger $k$-values, as evidenced by the progressively lower prevalence $\phi_{dsk}$-rates.
+We observe the same trends in AUC-estimates across $k$-values, though it appears that stickier SICR-definitions seemingly produce increasingly more accurate SICR-models.
+This result suggests that the $s$-parameter succeeds in filtering out more transient SICR-statuses and that larger $s$-values will retain only the more persistent cases of delinquency.
+In so doing, a clearer more stable statistical relationship can be found amongst input variables, thereby explaining the greater discriminatory power.
+However, this greater stability of larger $s$-values naturally (and expectedly) erodes the account-level dynamicity $\omega_{dsk}$; e.g., 3.8\% for $s=1,k=6$ vs 3.2\% for $s=2,k=6$ vs 2.9\% for $s=3,k=6$.
+Moreover, and when increasing $s$, the great prediction power attained at $k=3$ still fails to coalesce into a similarly dynamic SICR-rate at the portfolio-level, as evidenced by trends in $\sigma_{dsk}$ and \autoref{fig:1bc_SICR_Rates_Actual}.